CoderDojoTC/ai-racing-league/docs/glossary.md

 #### Calibration
 A step in setting up a DonkeyCar where around five values configuration file is created that reflect the physical aspects of the RC car.
 There are three parameters for the throttle and two parameters for the steering.
 It is important to get these five parameters correct so you can precisely drive your DonkeyCar.

+#### Catalog File

+A format of storing our image-related throttle and steering data in line-oriented file where each line contains the serialized JSON information when the image was captured.

+Note that the catalog files are not pure JSON files.
+Only the data within each line is a valid data JSON object.

+The catalog file formats have changed between DonkeyCar releases.
+The current version is called V2 format.

 #### CoderDojo

 An international program of over 2,300 coding clubs that uses data-driven practices to get students interested in coding.
 Many of the aspects of the AI Racing League uses these same principals.

 Key aspects of CoderDojo are: